 Whereas eastern Chiloé is gently rolling, with sheltered bays and colorful fishing communities, the west is wild and rugged.
 Chiloé National Park and other reserves protect mountains, bogs, and temperate rainforests, with hiking trails and wildlife ranging from diverse birdlife to foxes and Chile’s smallest deer, the pudú.
 In northwest Chiloé, the islets of Puñihuil Bay are the only place in the world where Magellanic and Humboldt penguins nest in the same place.
 They can be seen on boat tours, along with many other seabirds.

 Accommodation in Chiloé includes hostels, hotels, and self-catering cabins.
-On a recent visit, I stayed at the all-inclusive Tierra Chiloé hotel, then explored further with Chiloé Natural, which operates a variety of tours throughout the archipelago.
+On a recent visit, I stayed at an all-inclusive hotel, then explored further with Chiloé Natural, which operates a variety of tours throughout the archipelago.

 South of the Lake District, Aysén is Chile’s least populated region, a land of fjords, glaciers, and rivers that remains off the beaten path – though probably not for long.

-The ultimate Chilean road trip, the Carretera Austral (Southern Highway) runs 770mi (1,240 km) from Puerto Montt to Villa O’Higgins.
+The ultimate Chilean road trip, the Carretera Austral (Southern Highway) runs 770mi (1,240km) from Puerto Montt to Villa O’Higgins.
 Coyhaique is the region’s capital and has good services.
-Further south, I found a wonderful temporary home at Mallín Colorado Ecolodge overlooking Lake General Carrera, Latin America’s second-largest lake.
+Further south, I found a wonderful temporary home an ecolodge overlooking Lake General Carrera, Latin America’s second-largest lake.
 Along the lake’s northern shore lie the Marble Caves, an extraordinary series of naturally carved formations, accessible by boat tour and kayak.

 Whitewater kayakers and rafting enthusiasts will find plenty of adventure on the mighty Baker River and its tributaries.
 From Puerto Río Tranquilo, guided treks venture onto the impressive Exploradores Glacier, which can also be admired from an overlook, a short hike off the road.

 Torres del Paine dazzles with its scenic beauty, abundant wildlife, and feeling of remoteness.
-Dominating the landscape is the Paine Massif, its distinctive peaks include the park’s namesake towers (
+Dominating the landscape is the Paine Massif, its distinctive peaks include the park’s namesake towers (torres) – three sheer granite pillars – and the Horns of Paine, rising above turquoise Lake Pehoe.
+At the western end of the park, deep blue icebergs calve from Grey Glacier into Grey Lake.

 Day excursions range from wildlife safaris and easy lakeside walks to moderate cross-country hikes and the demanding climb to the base of the towers.
 Commonly seen animals include guanacos, foxes, and many species of birds, including condors.
 Horseback riding is also available.

-Travelers seeking a greater challenge can choose between the full Paine Circuit (seven to nine days) around the Paine Massif, and the W Trek (five to seven days), comprising the circuit’s southern sections.
+Travelers seeking a greater challenge can choose between the full Paine Circuit, aka the O Circuit (seven to nine days) around the Paine Massif, and the W Trek (five to seven days), comprising the circuit’s southern sections.